 You can’t actually avoid the surge that often happens during a storm, but you can shield your heating and air conditioning equipment from it.
 Install a high-quality surge protector where any sizable appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s a spike in the line voltage.
 This will help safeguard the electrical components in your heating and air conditioning equipment that the power surge could harm.
 Be sure never to touch any electrical components, and ask for expert help if you are not accustomed to using surge protectors properly.

 You and your family need to seek shelter first and foremost, but if there is time, shut down your HVAC system and cover the outdoor system with a tarp.
 Prior to turning your equipment back on after the storm, be sure to remove the tarp and remove any debris.

 This, Too, Shall Pass

 Once the storm is over, make sure the system is safe before turning your heating and cooling system back on.
 To begin, make sure there are no signals of damage and get rid of any debris surrounding the system.
 Try to check and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your AC.
 Call 321-428-7635 for an AC inspection if it looks like there may have been any damage or flooding to the air conditioning.
 Once you’ve had the equipment inspected by a professional to ensure safe function, turn the HVAC system back on immediately to help dry the home and limit mold from getting into your system or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order through all the seasons.
+If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and cooling system in working order through all the seasons.